How to Set Up Your SPF Record

 Adding an SPF record is a form of email authentication, not a solution to fix poor delivery.
 This validation can help establish your sender reputation if you're just starting out, or protect performance that's already strong.
 But, if your sender reputation is poor, SPF authentication is unlikely to improve your reputation, or boost your delivery.

-SPF/DNS record issues are exclusive to your domain provider, so we're only able to provide very limited troubleshooting support.
+SPF/DNS record issues are exclusive to your domain provider; we're only able to provide very limited troubleshooting support.
 So, if you do need help, your domain provider is the best point of contact.

 Please use the links above, or reach out to their support team for assistance!